saschaheim/dji-log-parser/README.md

 ### Advanced Options

-- `--api-custom-department`: Manually set the department on keychains apis request
+- `--api-custom-department`: Manually set the department on keychains api request
-- `--api-custom-version`: Manually set the department on keychains apis request
+- `--api-custom-version`: Manually set the keychain request version

+`--api-custom-version` is not the same as the DJI flight record file version.
+For example, a flight record with format version `14` can still require keychain request version `4`.
+Only override this value if you know the version from the log auxiliary data or DJI API requirements; otherwise, let the parser detect it automatically.

 For a complete list of options, run: